So who are the men in suits, and how Michael Armitage saved this painting.

 Passion

 The next section is about the pounding, primal rhythm; the overt sexuality that pervades most of the work.
 Dancing and cavorting; all passion, desire and curiosity.
 In my preliminary sketch I featured a statue of Pan, with one woman touching the statue, while another couple, totally self absorbed, are cavorting at the foot.
 Other figures would be added in the area around the statue.
-I wanted it to look busy, chaotic, full of energy.
+This sketch was just of the central characters.
+I wanted this section to look busy, chaotic and full of energy.

 statue of pan - a preparatory drawing for a painting